shorthills-ai/llama_index/docs/community/integrations.md

 # Integrations

-LlamaIndex has a number of community integrations, from vector stores, to prompt trackers, tracers, and more!
+LlamaIndex has several community integrations, from vector stores, to prompt trackers, tracers, and more!

 ## LlamaPacks -- Code Templates